mkalvas/aoc/src/2020/15/other-versions.md

-# Other attempts at day 15
+# Other versions of 2020 day 15

 ## Attempt 1: working but very slow